vonunwerth/Seacucumber/README.md

 }
 ```

-3. You have to write a constructor in your class.
-The constructor’s name has to be the same as the classname.
+3. Write a constructor for your class.
 The following structure can be used:

 ```
  public [AlgorithmsName] (org.neo4j.graphdb.GraphDatabaseService db,